Maulorian/-Maulorian.github.io/index.md

 ## Project 2 : Tetris

-I have a big interest in thinking about how the first video games were made, because their gameplay are so simple and so awesome at the same time.
+I always was interested in thinking about how the first video games were made, because their gameplay are so simple and so awesome at the same time.
 With Tetris, I was intrigued by how the game mechanics worked, the collision, the rotation of pieces, what would happen when you complete a line and so forth.
 To figure it out, I decided to code my own.

 First written in Java, I rewrote the code in Javascript with the help of HTML Canvas to be able to deploy it on the web.